Printable PDF version

 General Permit Conditions

 FERC’s existing regulations include a list of general conditions that would apply to any permit issued to construct or modify electric transmission facilities.
 In balancing FERC’s commitment to encouraging transmission infrastructure development with its obligation to respond to the concerns of stakeholders, the final rule adds a new condition that explains when construction would be allowed to start.
 Specifically, FERC staff will not authorize construction to begin if: (1) the time for filing a request for rehearing has not expired; or (2) a timely request for rehearing is filed that raises opposition to the project’s construction, operation, or need.
-In the event a request for rehearing is filed, construction will not be authorized until the request is no longer pending before FERC, the record of the proceeding is filed with the court of appeals, or 90 days has passed since the date that the request for rehearing was denied in accordance with 16 U.S.C 825(a).
+In the event a request for rehearing is filed, construction will not be authorized until the request is no longer pending before FERC, the record of the proceeding is filed with the court of appeals, or 90 days have passed since the date that the request for rehearing was denied in accordance with 16 U.S.C 825(a).
 The 90-day condition is met if FERC declines to act within 30 days of receiving a request for rehearing.

 Tribal Resources, Environmental Justice, and Air Quality and Environmental Noise Resource Reports